Genivia/RE-flex/doc/index.md

 There are two regex matching engines to choose from for the generated scanner: the Boost.Regex library (assuming Boost.Regex is installed) or the RE/flex POSIX matcher engine.
-The `libreflex` library should be linked and also `libboost_regex` when needed.
+In any case, the `libreflex` library should be linked and `libboost_regex` should be linked when needed.

 The input class `reflex::Input` of the `libreflex` library manages input from strings, wide strings, streams, and data from `FILE` descriptors.
 File data